Gauge-invariant QMETTS with mutually unbiased physical bases for $Z_2$ lattice gauge theories at finite temperature and density: Introduction

+To address this issue, we introduce mutually unbiased physical bases (MUPB) for $\mathbb{Z}_2$ gauge theories, which satisfy the above two conditions.
+By exploiting the correspondence between Gauss-law constraints and the stabilizer formalism, which is well developed in the context of quantum error correction~\cite{nielsen2010quantum, Gottesman:1997zz}, we present a general construction of such bases in arbitrary dimensions and with arbitrary boundary conditions.
+The resulting circuits require $\mathcal{O}(N_q^2)$ gates and have depth $\mathcal{O}(\log N_q)$, where $N_q$ is the number of qubits.
+Although related works have been studied in the tensor-network literature, mainly for condensed-matter systems with global symmetries~\cite{Binder:2017bxd, goto2019quasiexact}, extending this idea to local gauge constraints is nontrivial, both in terms of scalability and circuit efficiency on quantum devices.
+Our construction is tailored to the quantum-computing setting and provides explicit quantum circuits for gauge-preserving mutually unbiased measurements.
+A more detailed comparison with these tensor-network approaches is given in Sec.~\ref{subsec:contribution}.

+In addition to constructing MUPBs, we analyze the effect of shot noise on expectation-value estimation in QMETTS.
+Although shot noise is unavoidable on quantum hardware, its role in QMETTS has not been fully clarified.
+By formulating a finite-shot version of QMETTS, we derive the optimal number of measurements per sample under a fixed total number of circuit executions.
+While this optimal shot number is generally difficult to know a priori, we show that the single-shot strategy is near-optimal: its variance is at most twice the optimum.

-As a numerical demonstration, we apply our algorithm to the $(1+1)$-dimensional $\mathbb{Z}_2$ lattice gauge theory coupled to staggered fermions and compute its finite-temperature and finite-density phase diagram.
-The results show that the proposed method accurately captures the thermal behavior of the system, demonstrating its effectiveness and potential applicability to more general lattice gauge theories.
+As a numerical demonstration, we apply our algorithm to the $(1+1)$-dimensional $\mathbb{Z}_2$ lattice gauge theory coupled to staggered fermions.
+We investigate the performance of the proposed method and verify gauge-invariant sampling, improved mixing, and accurate thermal expectation values.

 The rest of this paper is organized as follows.
-Section~\ref{sec:LGTsetup} presents the setup of the (1+1)-dimensional $\mathbb{Z}_2$ lattice gauge theory considered in this work.
-Sec.~\ref{sec:QMETTS} briefly reviews the METTS algorithm and the QMETTS algorithm followed by proposing sampling efficient approaches.
-In Sec.~\ref{sec:MUPB}, we introduce our approach to evaluating gauge-invariant expectation values at finite-temperature and finite-density using the QMETTS framework.
-Based on Sec.~\ref{sec:MUPB}, Sec.~\ref{sec:numerical} presents numerical demonstrations for the $\mathbb{Z}_2$ lattice gauge theory and calculates its finite-temperature and finite-density phase diagram.
-Finally, Sec.~\ref{sec:conclusion} summarizes our results and discusses future perspectives.
+Section~\ref{sec:LGTsetup} introduces the $(1+1)$-dimensional $\mathbb{Z}_2$ lattice gauge theory as a concrete example.
+Section~\ref{sec:QMETTS} briefly reviews the QMETTS algorithm.
+In Sec.~\ref{sec:MUPB}, we present our approach to evaluating gauge-invariant expectation values at finite temperature and finite density within the QMETTS framework.
+In Sec.~\ref{sec:shot_analysis}, we study statistical errors in the estimation of expectation values and optimize the number of shots.
+Based on Secs.~\ref{sec:MUPB} and \ref{sec:shot_analysis}, Sec.~\ref{sec:numerical} presents numerical demonstrations for the $\mathbb{Z}_2$ lattice gauge theory at finite temperature and finite density.
+Finally, Sec.~\ref{sec:conclusion} summarizes our results and discusses future directions.